Kreider's overtime goal lifts Rangers over Flyers 1-0 - WHIZ News

 Shesterkin was also sharp, denying former Ranger Kevin Hayes from in front at 18:49 of the third.

+The shutout was Shesterkin’s first this season and the ninth of his career.
+The Rangers netminder improved to 6-0-2 and his eight-game point streak is the second-longest to begin a season in team history behind Gilles Villemure (1971-72).

+“He’s our best player most every night and he certainly was tonight,” Kreider said.

 The Rangers are 7-2-2 in their last 11 games against the Flyers.
-Last season, New York went 3-0-1 against Philadelphia.
+Last season, New York went 3-0-1 versus Philadelphia.

+“The effort was there.
+Carter gives us a chance.
+We just didn’t score,” said Tortorella, in his first season behind the Flyers’ bench. ”As long as I see effort and care and belief in what we’re dong, I’m leaving the building in a decent mood.
+That’s the way I feel right now.”

 MILESTONE MAN